Community Asset Divestment Updates

 TRC Community Asset Divestment Process

 Tablelands Regional Council (TRC) has been transparent about its commitment to providing community facilities that deliver public value as well as financial sustainability.
-This is reflected in the TRC Community Facility Strategy released in 2019.
+This commitment is reflected in the TRC Community Facility Strategy released in 2019.
+Council must be accountable when managing public/ratepayer money and demonstrate responsible stewardship of public resources, rather than passive ownership.
+This includes making the hard decisions when necessary.

 Asset divestment means formally reducing or removing ownership or control of a property asset when that asset is no longer required, no longer aligned with strategic priorities, or no longer represents best value for the community.